RiverWalk Resort – Village of Lincoln, New Hampshire

 Sugar Hill Lupine Festival – Sugar Hill, New Hampshire

-Fields of Lupine Festival, New Hampshire – If you are visiting the White Mountains region in the month of June and are looking for a location to photograph, the Fields of Lupine Festival in Sugar Hill should fit your needs.
-The Fields of Lupine Festival is held annually in the month of June and attracts visitors from around the world.
-Every year in June the fields of Sugar Hill are transformed into a mesmerizing display of purple lupine.
+Annual Celebration of Lupines, Sugar Hill – If you are visiting the White Mountains region in the month of June and are looking for a location to photograph, the fields of lupine in Sugar Hill should suit your needs.
+The Annual Celebration of Lupines is held every year during the month of June; it attracts visitors from around the world.
+During June, the fields of Sugar Hill and the surrounding area are transformed into a mesmerizing display of purple lupine.

 Russell-Colbath House – Albany, New Hampshire